Last Updated on December 3, 2022

-What is Michigan consumer sentiment?
+What is the University of Michigan consumer sentiment index?

-The Michigan Consumer Sentiment Index is a monthly survey of consumer confidence levels in the United States conducted by the University of Michigan.
+The University of Michigan Consumer Sentiment Index is a monthly survey of consumer confidence levels in the United States conducted by the University of Michigan.
 The survey is based on telephone interviews that are conducted to gather information on consumer expectations for the economy.

 Professor George Katona of the University of Michigan’s Institute for Social Research devised the Michigan Consumer Sentiment Index in the 1940s.
 His efforts resulted in the institution conducting and publishing a national telephone poll on a monthly basis.
 The study asks consumers about their personal finances as well as the short- and long-term status of the economy in the United States.